karthik101/30loops-user-docs/30loops-user-docs/firststeps.rst

 database connected, but you can also connect other resources, eg: a MongoDB database

-We are working on imlplementing more resources.
+We are working on implementing more resources.
 If your required resource is not listed, please drop us an email.

 Workflow